 Does sitting outside in the extreme summer heat stress you out?
-Extreme heat stresses out your lawn too!
+It stresses out your lawn too!
 The lack of sufficient water and unbearable heat can cause damage to your garden.
 Here are five tips on how to care for your lawn in extreme heat.

-Summer days can be tiresome when you mow the lawn, and you might think to cut the grass shorter.
-However, cutting your grass too short will stun your plants’ ability to grow.
-When grass is cut at the proper height, it develops stronger roots that allow for more support and more tolerant of stress.
+Mowing the lawn on a summer day can be exhausting, and you might think to cut the grass shorter.
+However, cutting your grass too short will stunt your plants’ ability to grow.
+When grass is cut at the proper height, it develops stronger roots that allow for more support and higher stress tolerance.

 A good rule of thumb is to never remove more than 1/3 of the grass height at one time.
 Following this rule will allow your lawn to thrive and avoid stress.

 2. Limit Watering